akashic

 New Hampshire's 1st covers the seacoast, Manchester, and lake-country towns, producing one of New England's most competitive federal contests — the 2024 presidential margin landed at just 2.1 points Democratic.

-Its demographics — a population of 556,091, a 90% non-Hispanic-white share, a median household income of $104,350 — situate the district close to national averages on several dimensions.
+A population of 556,091, a 90% non-Hispanic-white share, and a median household income of $104,350 describe the district.

 Compare two places, side by side